seligman/synacor/README.md

 ![All Done](images/all_done_simplified.png)

-These are my solutions to the [Synacor Challenge](https://challenge.synacor.com/).
+These are my solutions to the Synacor Challenge, which was at https://challenge.synacor.com/, but appears to be offline now..

 The Synacor Challenge is a programming challenge by Eric Wastl.
 In nature, it's similar to some of the challenges in his [Advent of Code](http://adventofcode.com/), most notably, from 2019, starting with day 2.